Associate Professor of Hispanic Studies, Chair of Hispanic Studies

 Overview

-Sarah Thomas joined Brown's faculty in 2013.
-She works on contemporary Iberian fiction and film, with a secondary interest in Latin American cinema.
-Her research is especially concerned with literature, cinema, and visual culture emerging from (post)-dictatorship societies, and the representation of subjectivity, temporality, and space.
-Other interests include translation studies, gender and sexuality studies, and literary and film theory.
+Sarah Thomas is Associate Professor and Chair of the Department of Hispanic Studies at Brown University.
+She specializes in contemporary Iberian cinema, literature, and visual culture, with a secondary interest in Latin American film.
+Her research explores cultural production from (post)-dictatorship societies with a focus on the representation of subjectivity, temporality, memory, and space.
+She also works in translation studies, gender and sexuality studies, and critical and film theory.

-She is also a literary translator whose work has been recognized by grants from PEN America and the National Endowment for the Arts.
+She is also a literary translator from Spanish and Catalan whose work has been recognized by grants from PEN America and the National Endowment for the Arts.

 Brown Affiliations